Commercial real estate in Mexico: overview

 Real estate taxes and mitigation

-The seller or landlord must charge VAT to the buyer or tenant and deliver the VAT to the relevant tax authority.
+The seller or landlord must charge VAT to the buyer (over constructions/improvements only) or tenant and deliver the VAT to the relevant tax authority.

 In most cases, VAT is charged at the rate of 16%.
 The following exceptions apply: